erictonian/FinalProject-WorldWineWebML/README.md

   2) Textual Analysis: analyze the wine descriptions that will make up our explanatory variable by exploring word counts, performing sentiment analysis, and looking for word associations with word2vec.
   3) Pre-processing and Model selection: prepare data through removal of stop words, tokenization, vectorization, over/under sampling.
 Then choose variety of models for each of our dependent variables with best theoretical fit, train, test, compare!

-## Presentation
-Intro - Us, Topic, Goal *Eric T*
-Data - Source, Scrape (ETL) *Ryan*
-Desc.
-Analysis - Description, Sentiment, word2vec *Ryan*
-ML Models - Price/Points, Variety, Country; how we decided to filter data, what methods did we need to use, why did we pick               this/these models *Eric&Eric*
-Conclusion- what we found (is it useful?), what can we build off of this, what we learned *All*

-## Original Data Source

-[Wine Review Dataset](https://www.kaggle.com/zynicide/wine-reviews)- 130k+ wine reviews from WineEnthusiast with variety, location, winery, price, and description

 ## ETL Process

+We start with our original dataset that we used for our WorldWineMap [Wine Review Dataset](https://www.kaggle.com/zynicide/wine-reviews), which is made up of 130k+ wine reviews from WineEnthusiast with variety, location, winery, price, description, etc.

-1. Our own additional scrapping of the same source: [WineEnthusiast](https://winemag.com/)
-2. Dataset was 180k+, but after cleaning was closer to 170k
+We then perform additional scrapping of the same source ([WineEnthusiast](https://winemag.com/)).
+The resulting dataset is 180k+, but after cleaning it ends up closer to 170k.

 ## Sentiment and Text (Description) analysis